malcprentice/malcprentice.github.io/0-source/Study Skills - write a well formatted email.md

 # Make your own email
 ### 1) Subject Line
-Put your Name, class name, and homework code (or problem keyword) in the subject line
+Put your Name, class name, and a few words about the email contents
-* Hiroko Sato - SSGB - A2
-* Hiroko Sato - ECB - A3
-* Hiroko Sato - ECB - A essay outline
+* Hiroko Sato - ECB - Class 2 Homework 2
-* Hiroko Sato - GCP - B3
-* Hiroko Sato - SSGB - Outline 2A
 * Hiroko Sato - SSGB - Question about Thursday homework
+* Hiroko Sato - ECB - Essay outline
+* If I gave you a homework code, use it (e.g. Paragraph A Draft 2  = "A2") ** Hiroko Sato - SSGB - A2
+** Hiroko Sato - ECB - A3
+** Hiroko Sato - GCP - B3
+** Hiroko Sato - SSGB - Outline 2A

 ### 2) Start with a greeting
 |e.g. "Malc,"					| Very informal